onecommons/unfurl/docs/configurators.rst

-  Note: Because Ansible is initialized at the beginning of execution, if the ``no-runtime`` command option is used or if no runtime is available ``ANSIBLE_CONFIG`` will only be applied if in the environment that executes Unfurl.
+  Note: Because Ansible is initialized at the beginning of execution, if the ``no-runtime`` command option is used or if no runtime is available ``ANSIBLE_CONFIG`` will only be applied in the environment that executes Unfurl.
-  It will not be applied if set in a `context`.
+  It will not be applied if set via `environment` declaration.

   .. _Ansible Configurations Documentation: https://docs.ansible.com/ansible/latest/reference_appendices/config.html#the-configuration-file.